Women in the gun community get a lot of advice.

 I have found at least one very low profile ankle holster that minimizes how much besides the gun itself I’d need to hide on my ankle, but it comes with all of the problems I describe above about soft holsters plus the added difficulties in drawing from a non-traditional position.

-From standing, the easiest way to draw from an ankle holster is to take a giant step backwards with the non-gunned-up foot and into a lunge while using the hands to pull up the pant leg over the gun.
+From standing, the easiest way to draw from an ankle holster is to take a giant step backward with the non-gunned-up foot and into a lunge while using the hands to pull up the pant leg over the gun.
 By bending slightly over, you can then get a firing grip on the gun and draw it out of the holster.

 From a seated position, it’s somewhat easier in that you only need to bend over or lift the leg while getting the pant leg out of the way and accessing the gun.
 Obviously, this works best if there’s nothing in your way like a steering wheel.